-- 4.1 These are covered throughout the report. - 5.0 Legal Implications - 5.1 There are no direct legal implications arising from this report. - 6.0 Equality, Diversity & Inclusion (EDI) Considerations - 6.1 There are no EDI considerations arising from this report. - 7.0 Consultation with Ward Members and Stakeholders - 7.1 There are no direct considerations arising from this report. - 8.0 Human Resources/Property Implications - 8.1 There are no HR or property considerations arising from this report. - 9.0 Climate Change and Environmental Considerations - 9.1 There are no climate change or environmental considerations arising from this report.
+4.1 These are covered throughout the report.

+5.0 Legal Implications

+- 5.1 There are no direct legal implications arising from this report. - 6.0 Equality, Diversity & Inclusion (EDI) Considerations - 6.1 There are no EDI considerations arising from this report. - 7.0 Stakeholder and Ward Member Consultation and Engagement - 7.1 There are no direct considerations arising from this report. - 8.0 Human Resources/Property Implications - 8.1 There are no HR or property considerations arising from this report. - 9.0 Climate Change and Environmental Considerations - 9.1 There are no climate change or environmental considerations arising from this report.